-- You can go to another outlet's data/setup page by clicking the outlet selector on the top-left corner. - You can go to the associated Inlet's or overcurrent protector's data pages by clicking the Inlet or Overcurrent Protector links in the Details section.
+- You can go to another outlet's data/setup page by clicking the outlet selector on the top-left corner.

+The selector's data. - You can go to the associated Inlet's or overcurrent protector's data pages by clicking the Inlet or Overcurrent Protector links in the Details section.